 So far, there are no treatments that arrest or reverse the disease, but there are treatments for symptoms and for prolonging life and maximizing function.

 Rilutek (riluzole) is approved for use in treatment in ALS and has been shown to prolong life by three months on average.
 Some may benefit more than others.
 Blood work is required while taking this drug.
-This drug is very expensive.
+This drug is expensive.

 - Dosage, Adult (usual): 50mg twice daily before morning and evening meals.